sebriois/biomart/README.txt

     }
   }, header = 1 )

-  # run a search with custom filters and attributes
+  # run a search with custom filters and attributes (no header)
   response = uniprot.search({
     'filters': {
         'accession': ['Q9FMA1', 'Q8LFJ9']